Cambridge House is a Southwark-based centre fighting poverty and social injustice.

 Our Youth Empowerment programme provides long-term, intensive support for marginalized 16 to 21 year olds, encouraging their emotional wellbeing and teaching the life skills needed to succeed in our communities.

-Our historic building located in Woolworth serves as a Community Hub, offering work and event spaces that lower the administrative costs for charities, community groups and social enterprises.
+Our historic building located in Walworth serves as a Community Hub, offering work and event spaces that lower the administrative costs for charities, community groups and social enterprises.
 The public is also welcomed to hire space within our building for conferences and other events.

 With your support, Cambridge House can continue to fight poverty, confront social injustice, tackle isolation, empower people, and challenge the status quo in Southwark and beyond.